 She felt a shift, a subtle sense of discontent.
 And guess what?
 Sarah isn't the only one who felt that way.

-Okay, let's break it down without getting too technical.
 An employee perception survey is the equivalent of asking your staff, "Hey, how's it going around here?"

-1. Discovering employee attitudes
+1. Discover employee attitudes

-An employee perception survey is simply a series of questions aimed to dissect employee feedback at your workplace.
 These questions cover a broad variety of issues, with the goal of eliciting employees' feelings on many elements of their employment and the firm.
 It's like accessing a treasure vault of information about the culture and atmosphere of your business.

-2. Promoting honest responses
+2. Promote honest responses

 These surveys often provide employee anonymity to get honest feedback.
 Thus, employee survey responses are confidential.
 Anonymity lets employees speak freely without fear of repercussions.
 Like giving kids a safe space to express themselves.